 Mr. Robinson has served on our Board of Directors since May 2015.
 Mr. Robinson has been the non-executive chairman of Citizens Trust Bank since May 2003.
 From 1996 to 2003 he served as the President of the Southern Region of AT&T Corporation.
-Mr. Robinson is a director of Aaron's Inc. (Non-Executive Chairman), Acuity Brands Inc. and American Airlines Group Inc. and was previously a director of Avnet, Inc., Choicepoint Inc., Mirant Corporation, and RailAmerica, Inc. He was the president of Atlanta's East Lake Golf Club from May 2003 to December 2005, and has been President Emeritus since December 2005.
+Mr. Robinson is a director of Acuity Brands Inc., American Airlines Group Inc. and PROG Holdings, Inc. (since October 2020), all of which are public companies, and was previously a director of Aaron's Inc. (November 2002 to October 2020), Avnet, Inc., Choicepoint Inc., Mirant Corporation, and RailAmerica, Inc. He was the president of Atlanta's East Lake Golf Club from May 2003 to December 2005, and has been President Emeritus since December 2005.
 Mr. Robinson was the Chairman of Atlanta's East Lake Community Foundation from November 2003 to January 2005 and has been Vice Chairman since January 2005.
 Mr. Robinson was selected as a director because of his extensive service on other public company boards, sales and marketing experience gained through senior leadership positions, extensive operational skills from his tenure at AT&T, and longstanding involvement in civic and charitable leadership roles in the community.